Co-Founder and Chief Executive Officer (CEO)

 Chief Operating Officer (COO)

 Grace Yan has more than 25 years of experience in oil exploration, with both oil company and service company.
 She received a BS degree in geophysics from China University of Petroleum in 1990 and a MS degree in geophysics from the University of Calgary in 2001.
 She worked at Xinjiang Petroleum Exploration Company for eight years, GXT Canada for five years, CGGVeritas as Senior Geophysicist and Team Leader for six years, and ConocoPhillips as Staff Processing Geophysicist for four years.
 Grace's specialties are pre-stack time and depth migration, tomographic velocity update integrating wells, horizon picking, and VVAZ/AVAZ processing.
-Currently Grace Yan is working at Forland Geophysical Services (FGS) as Vice President of Processing.

 George A. McMechan